 October, April, February

 This fascinating introduction to the methods and materials used for music research will suit professionals working in a wide range of music-related settings, and is also applicable if you have a leisure interest in music.
-Your studies will be firmly based in the digital humanities - using creative technologies to develop your research skills and critically analyse different musical sources.
-You will encounter a number of musical topics, themes and repertoires from different periods and styles, as you engage with Western, non-Western and popular music - and will be able to tailor your studies according to your musical interests.
+Your studies will be based in the digital humanities using creative technologies to develop your research skills and critically analyse a variety of musical sources.
+You'll encounter a number of musical topics, themes and repertoires from different periods and styles - as you engage with Western, non-Western and popular music - and will be able to tailor your studies according to your musical interests.

 You will need a computer with internet access to study for this qualification.
 For most OU qualifications a Microsoft Windows (new since 2007), Apple Mac (OS X 10.6 or later) or Linux computer should be adequate.
 However, some qualifications require more specific IT equipment, in which case you will need additional software to use an Apple Mac or Linux computer.
 A detailed technical specification for your modules will be made available when you register.
 Please note, technical specifications do change over time to match computer developments and the way we teach.

 The Open University is the world's leading provider of flexible, high quality distance learning.
 Unlike other universities we are not campus based.
 You will study in a flexible way that works for you whether you're at home, at work or on the move.
 As an OU student you'll be supported throughout your studies - your tutor or study adviser will guide and advise you, offer detailed feedback on your assignments, and help with any study issues.
 Tuition might be in face-to-face groups, via online tutorials, or by phone.

 Costs are paid per unit not per qualification.